aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ## 3.1: Rules

-The `rules` object contains three rules for validation and display: requireIf, displayIf, and disableIf.
+The `rules` object contains three rules for validation and display: requireIf, hideIf, and disableIf.
 These rules make up the branching logic of the instrument and can be used to enforce dependencies between fields.

 ```js
 {